 Lance Gegner, Auditor, is an auditor for the Animal Welfare Approved program.
 He audits farms and attends agricultural conferences.
 He previously operated a farm in Minnesota, where he bred and raised pigs from birth to market and raised various crops for feed and sale.
 He worked for Appropriate Technology Transfer for Rural Areas for 20 years, advising members and writing publications on sustainable and organic farming and marketing for crop and livestock farmers all over the United States.

-Charlie Hester, Auditor, was raised on his family’s farm in New Mexico.
+Charlie Hester, Auditor and Slaughter Specialist, was raised on his family’s farm in New Mexico.
 After graduating with at BBA, he left New Mexico and entered corporate America.
 After 30 years he has returned to his roots.
 Charlie currently lives in Texas where he serves as Business Manager of a vertically integrated family owned food distribution network which includes a grassfed/natural ranch operation, organic farm, meat processing plant, health food store/restaurant, and direct marketing at 14 area farmers’ markets.
 This ranch encompasses a sustainable cattle, hog, sheep, poultry and organic produce operation.

 Tim Holmes, Lead Auditor, is a graduate of East Carolina University with a B.S. in industrial engineering technology.
 With more than 24 years experience as an outdoor pasture pig farmer, Tim is well-suited to inspect and verify compliance of participating farms with Animal Welfare Approved standards.
 He enjoys working with farmers in the program to help ensure animal well-being.